-For fiscal year 2019, represents two discretionary bonuses awarded to Mr. Marohn and one discretionary bonus was awarded to Ms. Malson in recognition of their contributions to the Company's turnaround objective.
+(1) For fiscal year 2019, represents two discretionary bonuses awarded to Mr. Marohn and one discretionary bonus awarded to Ms. Malson in recognition of their contributions to the Company's turnaround objective.
+For the fiscal year 2020, one discretionary bonus was awarded to Ms. Nashtatik for her contributions to the Company.